 Have you been talking with prospective clients about adopting a new 401(k) plan?
-If so, the deadline for adopting a safe harbor 401(k) plan for 2019 is fast approaching, so it would be a great time to schedule a follow-up conversation!
+Even in today’s environment, many businesses are thriving and want to secure deductions for the 2020 Tax Year.
+If so, the deadline for adopting a safe harbor 401(k) plan for 2020 is fast approaching, so it would be a great time to schedule a follow-up conversation!

 Safe harbor 401(k) plans are attractive for many employers (especially small employers) because they provide relief from certain plan testing requirements.
 Specifically, a safe harbor plan is generally exempt from ADP/ACP testing enabling the plan’s highly compensated employees to maximize elective deferrals, i.e. 401(k) deferrals/Roth contributions, without limitation.
 Safe harbor plans may also be exempt from the top-heavy requirements if certain conditions are met.